Walang Matigas Na Pulis sa Matinik Na Misis: Release

 The film was released in November 16, 1994.

+Critical response

+Mario E. Bautista, writing for Movie Flash, gave the film a positive review, praising spouses Revilla and Mercado for fulfilling their characters' husband-and-wife dynamic well and calling the film "successful" in both its action and comic scenes.

 Future

 Sequel

-A sequel titled Yes Darling: Walang Matigas Na Pulis...
-2 was released in 1997.
+A sequel titled Yes Darling: Walang Matigas Na Pulis 2 was released in 1997.

 Television remake

 From June to August 2023, a television series remake of the same name aired on GMA Network, with Revilla reprising his role and Beauty Gonzalez taking over Mercado's role.
-A second season premiered in February 2024.
+A second season premiered in February 2024, while the third and final season premiered in December 2024 and ended in February 2025.